DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * the Negative Prompt field is now just below the Preset selectors so that is always visible
 * the main prompt automatically extends to accomodate long prompts, like original Fooocus
 * the extended prompt field makes editing more practical and reduces errors
-* similarily, image quantity settings are preserved during preset switching
+* similarly, image quantity settings are preserved during preset switching
 * and image quantity values specified in a preset are used, if available
 * restored the function of the Sampler and Scheduler dropdowns
 * fixed an intermittent error with the Scheduler Name during image generation